 Previously I was a research fellow at the London School of Hygiene and Tropical Medicine, where I held the Mildred Blaxter postdoctoral fellowship from the Foundation for the Sociology of Health and Illness.
 I have also worked at the University of Cambridge within the Cambridge Palliative and End of Life Care Group.

 I am a co-editor of Mortality, an international, interdiscplinary journal for death studies.
 I play an active role in the American Anthropological Association's Dying and Bereavement special interest group, which is part of the Society for Medical Anthropology.
-From 2013 until 2019, I was Membership Secretary and Council Member for the Association for the Study of Death and Society.
+From 2013 until 2019, I was Membership Secretary and since 2019 I am a Council Member for the Association for the Study of Death and Society.
 I am a former co-convener of the British Sociological Association Social Aspects of Death, Dying and Bereavement (DDB) study group.